post detail page top

 WFM: Tell us briefly the purpose of The Energy and Resources Institute (TERI) and the GRIHA Council.

 Sanjay Seth (SS): TERI was established in 1974 with an initial focus on documentation and information dissemination.
 Over the years, it has emerged as a research institute and a think tank, to provide efficient utilization of energy and sustainable use of natural resources in the process of development.
-TERI is one of the largest institutions in developing countries which works towards sustainability, formulating local and national level strategies in shaping global solutions to critical issues.
+TERI is one of the largest institutions in developing countries that work towards sustainability, formulating local and national level strategies in shaping global solutions to critical issues.
 It has over 30 years of excellence in research and innovation.

-GRIHA Council is an independent not-for-profit society established jointly by The Energy and Resources Institute (TERI) and Ministry of New and Renewable Energy (MNRE), Government of India (GoI).
+GRIHA Council is an independent not-for-profit society established jointly by The Energy and Resources Institute (TERI) and the Ministry of New and Renewable Energy (MNRE), Government of India (GoI).
 It promotes and facilitates GRIHA – India’s own green building rating system.
-GRIHA is a rating tool which evaluates the environmental performance of a building holistically over its entire life cycle, based on a quantitative and qualitative criteria, thereby providing a definitive standard for green buildings and habitats.
-It seeks to minimize resource consumption, waste generation and overall ecological/environmental impact of buildings and habitat.
+GRIHA is a rating tool that evaluates the environmental performance of a building holistically over its entire life cycle, based on quantitative and qualitative criteria, thereby providing a definitive standard for green buildings and habitats.
+It seeks to minimize resource consumption, waste generation and overall ecological/environmental impact of buildings and habitats.
 Based on the principle of ‘what gets measured, gets managed’, GRIHA measures a building’s environmental performance on a scale of 1–5 stars.
 It brings together the wisdom of traditional architecture and modern technology to create a sustainable future.

 WFM: You were the key personnel in propagating and introducing the Energy Conservation Building Code (ECBC) in India.
 Please brief us about ECBC and its purpose?